RafaRemote/oc_python_p02_market_analysis/readme.md

 will extract all the informations for each book of each categories.
 will write one csv file for each category, using the same form defined above: dataBooksPerCategory_[category].csv
-will store all these files in the auto-generated folder: _scrapedAllCategories_ will store the image of the product pages visited in the auto-generated folder: _scrapedImages_.
+will store all these files in the auto-generated folder: _data for all categories_ will be one folder '[category]' per category with one csv files for the data and one folder 'Cover images' for the images.
 #### command

 Open a terminal and check that you are in the folder: 'python-web-scraping'.